RSE-Sheffield/nmt-keras/docs/source/introduction.rst

   - *Estimator* is which is a bidirectional RNN model to produce quality estimates for words, phrases and sentences based on representations from the Predictor, the so-called *QE feature vectors* (QEFVs).
     These QEFVs are extracted by decomposing the Predictor softmax layer and contain weights assigned by the Predictor to the words of actual MT we seek to evaluate.

-  Similarly to original work by (`Kim et al., 2017`_), DeepQuest also allows a stacked architecture for Multi-Task Learning (MTL), which consists in alternating between word-level predictions, and word, sentence, and phrase-level QE objectives, with one objective at a time.
+  Similarly to original work by (`Kim et al., 2017`_), deepQuest also allows a stacked architecture for Multi-Task Learning (MTL), which consists in alternating between word-level predictions, and word, sentence, and phrase-level QE objectives, with one objective at a time.

   **BiRNN architecture** (`Ive et al., 2018`_)

   The BiRNN architecture uses only two bi-directional RNNs (bi-RNN) with Gated Recurrent Units (GRUs) as encoders, to learn the representation of the <source, translation> sentence pair.
-  In DeepQuest, the representations of the source and of the automatic translation are learned independently, and concatenated afterwards, as illustrated below:
+  In deepQuest, the representations of the source and of the automatic translation are learned independently, and concatenated afterwards, as illustrated below:

   .. image:: images/sent.jpg
     :align: center